jannekemorin/genai-portfolio/README.md

    pip install -r requirements.txt
    ```

    _💡 Note: Ensure that you have Python and `pip` installed on your system.
 You can check by running `python --version` and `pip --version`.
-If not installed, refer to [Python's installation guide](https://www.python.org/downloads/)._

 ---

 ## 🔍 Open the Repository

-Open the forked repository in your favorite code editor.
+Ensure you have the forked repository open in your favorite code editor.

 ---

 ## 🔑 Add Your Gemini API Key

 1. [Get a free Gemini API Key from Google AI Studio](https://aistudio.google.com/app/apikey).
 2. Inside the **.streamlit** folder, create a file named `secrets.toml`.
-If this folder doesn’t exist, create it manually.
 3. Add the following line to the file, replacing `YOUR_GEMINI_API_KEY` with your actual API key:

    ```toml